kifbv/kifbv.github.io/_projects/2021-03-15-Gran-Turismo.md

 The wood and leather used will be chosen according to your needs, and the tray will be made specifically to fit your key fobs.

+Please get in touch with us if you'd like to learn more about this project or if you'd like us to design and build a bespoke box to showcase one or more of your beloved objects.

 <div class="gallery" data-columns="3">
 	<img src="/images/granturismo/GranTurismo10.jpg">
 	<img src="/images/granturismo/GranTurismo9.jpg">